 A late exchange of contracts can allow you the time to back out of a house purchase or sale at the last minute if your financial situation was to change dramatically, through a job loss for example.
 It might not seem likely of even fair to have to back out at this late stage but anything can happen in life and it’s good to prepare for every eventuality.

 So when is the best time to exchange contracts?

 The uncertainty of the house buying process is quite simply the nature of the beast.
 No matter how hard you try, you can’t avoid the fact that things can go wrong at any time!
 With this in mind when should you exchange contracts?

-Unfortunately the answer to this question is completely dependant upon the circumstances of both the buyer and the seller involved.
-If you’re buying or selling a house and are willing to accept the risks involved with an early exchange of contracts to secure the sale then by all means push for one.
-In the same vein if you’re willing to hold off exchanging contracts and risk a last minute break down of the sale then be patient.
+Unfortunately, the answer to this question is completely dependent upon the circumstances of both the buyer and the seller involved.
+If you’re buying or selling a house and are willing to accept the risks involved with an early exchange of contracts to secure the sale, then by all means push for one.
+In the same vein if you’re willing to hold off exchanging contracts and risk a last minute break down of the sale, then be patient.

 In my opinion, I would aim to exchange contracts a week or two before completion day.
 I feel this gives both parties adequate time to make their necessary arrangements with confidence that the sale is finalised and in the hope that nothing will go wrong in the short period between exchange and completion.